shinkansenfinance/tamagotchi-python-flask/README.md

     team@shinkansen.cl if not set.
   - `TAMAGOTCHI_ACCOUNT_NUMBER`: The account number to be used for the sender.
     Defaults to "4242424242424242" if not set.
   - `TAMAGOTCHI_MAX_AMOUNT`: The maximum amount to allow in a payout.
 All payouts are automatically capped up to this amount.
+  - `SHINKANSEN_API_HOST`: The API host to hit.
+Defaults to dev.shinkansen.finance if not set.

 And finally run it (inside the poetry shell):